Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Is GST mandatory for small businesses with turnover below 20 lakhs?

-Small businesses with an annual turnover below ₹ 20 lakhs (₹ 10 lakhs for special category states) are exempt from GST registration, but voluntary registration is an option.
+Small businesses with an annual turnover below ₹ 20 lakhs (₹ 10 lakhs for special category states) are exempt from GST Registration Limit for Goods, but voluntary registration is an option.

 What is the difference between CGST, SGST, and IGST?